aurovrata/post-my-contact-form-7/README.txt

 5. You can edit your custom taxonomy nomenclature and slug, do this before mapping it.

 == Changelog ==

+= 1.3.0 =

+* added functionality to map taxonomies belonging to other existing posts
+* introduced a save button in the cf7 elements to build draft submission forms
+* fixed some minor bugs resulting from cf7 plugin update
+* improved loading of mapped forms
+* make use of 'do_shortcode_tag' filter introduced in WP4.7

 = 1.2.0 =